Sam77Creative/pagination/readme.md

 Pagination makes paginated apis easy to work with.
 It returns an Observable that emits each page.

-Given an IPaginationOptions element and a base url, easily grab records in a paginated style.
+Given a base url and (optional) headers, easily grab records in a paginated style.

+This works with any api that supports the (link)[https://developer.github.com/v3/guides/traversing-with-pagination/] header.

 An example grabbing all of the posts from the Wordpress api.